The Importance of Showing Appreciation: 10 Good Reasons To Show AppreciationWhy appreciation matters so much.

 Showing appreciation to other people

 We all need to know that we’re important in other people’s lives.
-We really need to be noticed and valued — in private and business life.
+We humans need to be noticed and valued — in private and business life.
 Why do I believe that it is so important to show appreciation?
 Because…

-At least in Germany, the term esteem degenerates into a buzzword; today it is used inflationary and is seldom meant honestly.
+At least in Germany, the term “appreciation” degenerates into a buzzword; today it is used inflationary and is seldom meant honestly.
 Although appreciation is often confused with praise and recognition for achievements, real appreciation goes much further.
-It regards colleagues as human beings who are valuable because of their abilities, personality and uniqueness.
+It regards colleagues as human beings who are valuable because of their abilities, personality, and uniqueness.
 Regardless of their position in the company, each employee has enormous potential in different areas.

-Respect, recognition and benevolence are a part of appreciation lived.
-Appreciation is characterized by interest, attention, devotion and friendliness.
+Respect, recognition, and benevolence are a part of appreciation lived.
+Appreciation is characterized by interest, attention, devotion, and friendliness.

 Appreciation is a fundamental human need in both professional and private life.
-We want to be appreciated with what we are, what we do and what we achieve.
+We want to be appreciated by what we are, what we do and what we achieve.
 We all need to know that we’re important in other people’s lives.
-And we really need to feel that we are appreciated — in private in business life.
+And we need to feel that we are appreciated — in private in business life.
 It doesn’t matter whether your office is a boardroom, classroom, or anywhere else.
 We all want to be noticed and valued.
 Appreciation is at the core of all healthy relationships.
 Most of us feel like we don’t get enough appreciation.
 Did you know that one of the main reasons people leave their jobs is because of a lack of appreciation?
 It’s demoralizing when you’re not recognized for your efforts and skills.
 There are a lot of people who do things for you every day.
 Employees, colleagues, family, and friends are expected to do their part.
 Do they know that you appreciate them?
 Let others know that you appreciate them.

 Why do I believe that it is so important to show appreciation?
 Because…